Former Consejo Mundial de Lucha Libre Championships: EMLL Arena México Tag Team Championship (1960s)

 Magazines from the late-1960s occasionally refer to an EMLL Arena México Tag Team Championship being defended.
-It was similar to the CMLL Arena Coliseo Tag Team Championship, in that it was intended to only be defended on Arena México shows.
-A December 1966 source listed El Santo and Rayo de Jalisco being the champions at that point in time.
+It was similar to the CMLL Arena Coliseo Tag Team Championship, in that it was intended to only be defended in Arena México shows.
+A December 1966 source listed El Santo and Rayo de Jalisco being the champions at that point in time, having won them in the Campeonato 1964 tournament.
 The champions were mentioned again in the lead up to La Ola Blanca ("The White Wave"; Dr. Wagner and Ángel Blanco) winning the championship on December 2, 1967.
 On September 27, 1968 it was reported that El Santo and Ray Mendoza defeated La Ola Blanca to win the championship.